 The companies in the article had both the need of speed and flexibility for their projects; very challenging goals that required new pioneering technical solutions both in the products, and the way they were produced, and that the projects also need to be performed fast.

 And their solution for parallel work, were overlapping development phases of two different types, type B and type C, where type A represented the traditional sequential waterfall way of working, like this.

 Type B, used by some companies in the article, is the same as our semi-parallel way of working, and looks like this.

 Type C, were used by some other companies in the article, and is the same as our parallel way of working, and looks like this.

 Since the product development was done with all the phases at the same time, the team members also learnt very fast to give and take, since when everybody is doing everything together, one party cannot do things only for themselves.
-And as the authors write about parallel work; “It stimulates new kinds of learning and thinking within the organization at different levels and functions.”, i.e. multi-learning, which is brought up later in the series.
-Of course, it is very important of an early involvement of the suppliers and production people, they cannot be treated like it still was waterfall way of working, since that certainly would mean a fail of the projects; too expensive products, difficult to produce the products, bad quality of the products, etc.
+And, as the authors write about parallel work; “It stimulates new kinds of learning and thinking within the organization at different levels and functions.”, i.e., multi-learning, which is brought up later in the series.
+Of course, it is very important of an early involvement of the suppliers and production people, they cannot be treated like it still was waterfall way of working, since that certainly would mean a failure of the projects; too expensive products, difficult to produce the products, bad quality of the products, etc.